JAYASREE24032006/Ex1-Caesar-Cipher/README.md

 To encrypt and decrypt the given message by using Ceaser Cipher encryption algorithm.

+## THEORY :
+The Hill cipher is a polygraphic substitution cipher that encrypts blocks of plaintext using matrix multiplication.
+By converting letters into numerical vectors and applying an invertible key matrix, it produces ciphertext.
+While more secure than simple ciphers, it is vulnerable to known-plaintext attacks and requires careful key management.

-## DESIGN STEPS :
+## ALGORITHM :

 ### STEP 1 :

-Design of Caeser Cipher algorithnm
+In Ceaser Cipher each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
 ### STEP 2 :

-Implementation using C or pyhton code
+For example, with a left shift of 3, D would be replaced by A, E would become B, and so on.
 ### STEP 3 :

-1. In Ceaser Cipher each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
-2. For example, with a left shift of 3, D would be replaced by A, E would become B, and so on.
-3. The encryption can also be represented using modular arithmetic by first transforming the letters into numbers, according to the
+The encryption can also be represented using modular arithmetic by first transforming the letters into numbers, according to the
 scheme, A = 0, B = 1, Z = 25.
+### STEP 4 :
-4. Encryption of a letter x by a shift n can be described mathematically as, En(x) = (x + n) mod26
+Encryption of a letter x by a shift n can be described mathematically as,
+                       En(x) = (x + n) mod26
+### STEP 5 :
-5. Decryption is performed similarly,
+Decryption is performed similarly,
                        Dn (x)=(x - n) mod26